Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Preliminaries

 \section{Preliminaries}

-\paragraph{RL as Decision Making with Structured Observations} We adopt the general framework of Decision Making with Structured Observations (DMSO)~\citep{foster2021statistical}, which captures broad classes of problems such as bandits and reinforcement learning.
+\paragraph{RL as Decision Making with Structured Observations} In this paper, we adopt the general framework of Decision Making with Structured Observations (DMSO)~\citep{foster2021statistical}, which captures broad classes of interactive decision-making problems, including bandits and reinforcement learning.